2019-02-11 09:01:09 Brenda Fox, IT & Technology Writer

 In the past, most change management models were deeply rooted in research that sought to explain how small groups adapt to workplace change.
 At that time, change professionals operated as artists and not scientists making it difficult to reach a high level of professionalism and attract the funding and resources required for getting the best change outcomes.
 While the change management profession is still in flux, the tide is beginning to shift.

 Advancements in technology aided by big data have made many of these once-hidden dynamics significantly more data-driven creating the possibility for an intersection between change management and change analytics.
 Change management is in the midst of a shift from intuition to more feedback and data-based decision-making approaches, with program managers at the forefront of this shift.
 This move to a data-centric approach will shift change management from an art to a science, where change leaders can now rely on data to examine, inform and iterate their change management approach and strategies.
 Instead of waiting to get data themselves, employers can make use of data from mobile phones and other devices to collect feedback and manage change.
+These capabilities come at a critical time as a recent report found that HR leaders feel they are:

 The Great Shift